 The Decanal office will sign off your event in principle provided that you give at least two weeks’ notice and provided that it is not judged that the event is intrinsically incompatible with the College’s duty to have due regard to the risk of people being drawn in to terrorism.
 In making that judgement, the Decanal Office will have due regard to the College’s higher obligation to protect and uphold fundamental rights such as freedom of speech academic freedom.
 Failure to give two weeks’ notice will likely cause the Decanal office to deny your request.

 Once the Decanal office has signed off your event in principle you will be notified by e-mail.
 You must then discuss your event in more detail with the Catering and Conference Manager either by making a scheduled appointment or by attending the designated drop-in session for event enquiries.
 At this meeting the Catering and Conference Manager will advise you of required licences and discuss any catering requirements with you.
 Please note that it will take a minimum of 10 days to process an alcohol licence and therefore we suggest that you make an appointment to see the Catering and Conference Manager at least 2 weeks before your event if you require one.
 A copy of any alcohol licenses must be submitted to the Dean’s office on the Wednesday prior to the event taking place.
 You must also complete an Event Fire Safety Plan which must be signed by Mark Ealey, Lodge Manager.
-Once in receipt of all required paperwork the Dean’s office will then issue you with an event confirmation number via e-mail.
+Once in receipt of all required paperwork, the Dean’s office will then issue you with an event confirmation number via e-mail.
 It is only at this point that an event is authorised to go ahead, failure to submit your paperwork may result in the event being cancelled.